The Journey to Happiness

 The vagus nerve has connections to many key physical functions, including oxytocin networks and immune and inflammation responses.

 Activity in the vagus nerve is related to feelings of connection and care, so it activates in response to emotions.
-If you have lots of vagalhappiness activity, you show more positive emotion, stronger relationships, more social support, and more altruism.
+If you have lots of vagal activity, you show more positive emotion, stronger relationships, more social support, and more altruism.

 I also learned about oxytocin, “the love hormone.”
 Dacher Keltner explains that oxytocin is a neuropeptide, a sequence of amino acids that affects the brain and organs.
 It is increased by touch, and people with a particular gene on their third chromosome produce more oxytocin.